 Note: Driver license suspension or revocation periods may be reduced if an ignition interlock is installed on the convicted offender’s vehicle for the duration of the suspension or revocation period.

-Commercial driver’s license will be “disqualified” (suspended) for one year (first offense) or lifetime for any second lifetime DUI conviction or administrative license suspension action.
+- Commercial driver’s license will be “disqualified” (suspended) for one year (first offense) or lifetime for any second lifetime DUI conviction or administrative license suspension action.
 This applies to every DUI arrest, and not necessarily as a consequence while operating a commercial vehicle - the CDL endorsement is prohibited for one year for first offense and lifetime for second offense.

 A refusal to submit to the breath test will result in 90-day suspension for first refusal within the past five years and a one-year suspension if second or subsequent test refusal within the past five years.
-There is no “credit” provided if you refuse to submit to chemical testing and later convicted of DUI.
+There is no “credit” provided if you refuse to submit to chemical testing and are later convicted of DUI.
 You will serve out the entire suspension period.
 Pleading guilty to the DUI offense will not shorten the suspension period.

-Automobile insurance increased cost (or denial of coverage) - If convicted of a DUI, your auto insurance premium will substantially increase, if the insurance policy is not canceled outright.
+- Automobile insurance increased cost (or denial of coverage) - If convicted of a DUI, your auto insurance premium will substantially increase, if the insurance policy is not canceled outright.
 Some auto insurance companies will transfer your current policy to the company’s “specialty insurance” coverage plan with a resulting 50-60% increase in premiums.
 You will be required to remain in a “specialty insurance” plan for five years before reverting to standard premium rate.
-Other auto insurance companies (generally, those companies with the best rates for auto insurance) will simply not renew your policy and you will required to find replacement insurance.
+Other auto insurance companies (generally, those companies with the best rates for auto insurance) will simply not renew your policy and you will required to nd replacement insurance.

-Denial of life insurance - Life insurance companies will typically deny policy issuance or raise rates for term insurance to the “standard rate” based on an underlying DUI conviction.
+- Denial of life insurance - Life insurance companies will typically deny policy issuance or raise rates for term insurance to the “standard rate” based on an underlying DUI conviction.
 (A convicted DUI offender will not qualify for the best “preferred risk” rates).

-Denial of workman’s compensation - If involved in an accident that would be covered by worker’s compensation law, the workman’s compensation claim could be denied if proof of DUI (an illegal act) causing your injuries is proven.
+- Denial of workman’s compensation - If involved in an accident that would be covered by worker’s compensation law, the workman’s compensation claim could be denied if proof of DUI (an illegal act) causing your injuries is proven.

 - Exclusion of Punitive Damages - Almost every liability insurance carrier has a contractual exclusion of any punitive damages that may be awarded against you in a DUI-related traffic accident case causing injuries to another person or persons.
 By way of example, actual damages (for hospital bills, medical expenses, lost wages, and pain and suffering) may be only $100,000, but that same jury may award $500,000 or more in punitive damages to punish you for operating a motor vehicle while under the influence and causing the wreck that injured another party.
 The award of punitive damages is NOT covered by your insurance, and must be paid by you.

-Denied a rental car - Major rental car companies will not rent vehicles to anyone with DUI conviction.
+- Denied a rental car - Major rental car companies will not rent vehicles to anyone with DUI conviction.
 (The length of time varies from 3 to 6 years, depending on the company).

-Denied Entry - Total denial of ability to travel to and enter some countries (specifically, Canada) while other countries may deny a visa.
+- Denied Entry - Total denial of ability to travel to and enter some countries (specifically, Canada) while other countries may deny a visa.

-Business trip blocked - Business or personal trips to some foreign countries, such as Canada, may be blocked or extremely difficult to obtain.
+- Business trip blocked - Business or personal trips to some foreign countries, such as Canada, may be blocked or extremely difficult to obtain.
 Pre-application through the Canadian consulate is required, even for a short visit for pleasure or business.

-Denial of naturalization - Not allowed to become U.S. citizen through taking the citizenship exam for 5 years after the DUI case is closed out.
+- Denial of naturalization - Not allowed to become U.S. citizen through taking the citizenship exam for 5 years after the DUI case is closed out.

-Deportation - Possible deportation from the U.S. to country of origin, if not a U.S. citizen, but usually only when multiple criminal convictions while in the U.S.A. or a felony-level DUI case such as “serious injury by vehicle” or “homicide by vehicle.”.
+- Deportation - Possible deportation from the U.S. to country of origin, if not a U.S. citizen, but usually only when multiple criminal convictions while in the U.S.A. or a felony-level DUI case such as “serious injury by vehicle” or “homicide by vehicle”.

 - Green Card restriction - “Green” card renewal or work visa renewal can be denied or delayed as a result of a DUI arrest or a DUI conviction.
 Additional immigration consequences:

 - If you possess no proper proof of current legal residency in U.S.A., you may be detained in the county jail for federal immigration pickup.

 - Travel from U.S.A. and back to the U.S.A. can be delayed at customs, or even prohibited altogether.
 This inconvenience can last for hours or even days, causing you to miss connecting flights.